Chackras/Chackras.github.io/_posts/2018-02-12-final-design-d4l.md

 Finally, application of the skills learned is the end goal of the lesson.
 This is done through community based learning.
 Community based learning askes students to use the skills learned in an actually interview.
 This can be a mock interview, but it should be an simulation that is realistic as posable with the medium being used.

-<h4>Application
+<center><h4>Application
-Community Learning Project</h4>
+Community Learning Project</h4></center>

-<h6>Option 1:</h6> Students will complete a resume, cover letter, and thank you note with instructor guidance.
+**Option 1:** Students will complete a resume, cover letter, and thank you note with instructor guidance.
 Students will then complete several applications for the profession in which they wish to enter on indeed.com with instructor guidance online.
 Students will accept interviews, attend actual interviews in person, and report their experience to the class.

-<h6>Option 2:</h6> Students will complete a resume, cover letter, and thank you note with instructor guidance.
+**Option 2:** Students will complete a resume, cover letter, and thank you note with instructor guidance.
 Students will attend a job-fair for the profession in which they wish to enter on indeed.com with instructor guidance online.
 Students will do as many interviews as they can and report their experience to the class.

-<h6>Option 3:</h6> Students will complete a resume, cover letter, and thank you note with instructor guidance.
+**Option 3:** Students will complete a resume, cover letter, and thank you note with instructor guidance.
 The instructor will bring in a local small business owner, or send the students to their office for a mock interview.
 The student will report the experience to the class.

 To fully understand the overhaul of this lesson here is the link to the original design: